Impact clubs at the University of Michigan may be focused on project-based work, community-building, subject experts, and research.

 The Advisory Board that oversees student-centric growth of the Erb program at Michigan.

 NI@R fosters a community at Ross (and beyond) motivated to have a positive impact on business and society.
-We encourage members to explore the role of positive impact in their lives and careers and empower them to take action through learning and engagement opportunities.
+Net Impact encourages members to explore the role of positive impact in their lives and careers and empower them to take action through learning and engagement opportunities.

 Propel is a impact-based club educating students at the University of Michigan on the intersection between positive business and social impact and to work alongside local organizations, developing initiatives to maximize their impact.

 SCA is dedicated to building a community at Ross for those who served our country in the service of others.
-If you have participated in Americorps, Amercorps Vista, Peace Corps, Teach for America and other domestic or international service oriented programs, please accept this as an invitation to join us.
+If you have participated in Americorps, Amercorps Vista, Peace Corps, Teach for America and other domestic or international service oriented programs, please accept this as an invitation to join.

 University of Michigan Clubs and Centers